 Eurekas are hardly ever discovered that deliberately.
 If a solution is outside of your brain’s familiar experience — which is shaped by your beliefs, culture, and biases — your conscious mind will most likely never find it.
 An analytical search for a solution can comb through the entire content of your mind’s “known” but not outside of it.
 Novel answers reside outside of your mind’s known box.

 When you allow your brain to integrate new information with existing knowledge on a subconscious level, it can establish new connections and see patterns not obvious to your conscious mind.
 Creative solutions and ideas are more likely to bubble up from a brain that applies unconscious thought to a problem, rather than going at it in a deliberate approach with your frontal lobe.
-When your thinking brain is on thinking and inundated with information, it doesn’t have the opportunity to connect concepts or make creative leaps.
+When your thinking brain is active and inundated with information, it doesn’t have the opportunity to connect concepts or make creative leaps.

 Science shows that your brain’s resting-state circuitry, called the default mode network (DMN) — which is activated when you stop thinking about something specific and just veg out — is the best place to park a problem.
 In the DMN, your brain does some of its best, wisest, and most creative work.

 There is an implicit belief in our society that more information is better.
 According to economic theory, more information is always better unless the cost of acquiring further information exceeds the anticipated gain from it.
 Economists do concede and make the exception that more is not always better when the information isn’t free.
 This rule may work for economics, but in your brain, more information and thinking is not always better, for several reasons.